MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 2. After you enable **Alert Publishing** all existing DPM alerts that might require a user action are published to the **DPM Alerts** event log.
 The Operations Manager agent that is installed on the DPM server then publishes these alerts to the Operations Manager and continues to update the console as new alerts are generated.

 ## Allow SQL Server admins to restore data

+::: moniker range="<=sc-dpm-2019"

 DPM provides a self-service recovery feature to allow SQL Server administrators access to data protected by DPM, so that they can restore a SQL Server database from backup to a network folder.
 You set up the  DPM Self-Service Recovery Configuration Tool to create and manage roles that specify which users can perform self-service recovery.
 Then users use the DPM Self-Service Recovery Wizard to recover SQL Server databases.

+::: moniker-end

+::: moniker range="sc-dpm-2022"

+DPM 2022 UR1 provides a self-service recovery feature to allow SQL Server administrators access to data protected by DPM, so that they can restore a SQL Server database from backup to a network folder.
+You set up the  DPM Self-Service Recovery Configuration Tool to create and manage roles that specify which users can perform self-service recovery.
+Then users use the DPM Self-Service Recovery Wizard to recover SQL Server databases.
+Download the [self-service recovery wizard tool]().

+::: moniker-end

 Configure self-service SQL Server recovery as follows: